samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ```

 ## Architecture
-The core functionality is a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core"
+The core functionality is contained in a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core".
+- In the [conversion object](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/blob/master/AzurePipelinesToGitHubActionsConverter/AzurePipelinesToGitHubActionsConverter.Core/Conversion.cs), is a public call, "ConvertAzurePipelineToGitHubAction", to convert Azure DevOps yaml to GitHub Actions yaml:
+- In the same conversion object is a call to convert individual tasks/steps: "ConvertAzurePinelineTaskToGitHubActionTask"
+- The [GitHubActionsSerialization object](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/blob/master/AzurePipelinesToGitHubActionsConverter/AzurePipelinesToGitHubActionsConverter.Core/GitHubActionsSerialization.cs) has calls to serialize and deserialize GitHub actions

+Testing:
 - There is a .NET CORE 3.1 MSTest project for tests, "AzurePipelinesToGitHubActionsConverter.Tests"
+Current projects consuming it:
-- There is a website in [another project](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverterWeb) where you can test this interactively, at: https://pipelinestoactions.azurewebsites.net/
+- There is a website in [another GitHub project](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverterWeb) where you can test this interactively, at: https://pipelinestoactions.azurewebsites.net/

 ## Example:
 The Azure Pipelines YAML to build a dotnet application on ubuntu: